Consistency

 4. Argument from narrative inconsistency

-S1: — you are the heir, you benefit from the crime, you killed to inherit!
+S1: — You are the heir, you benefit from the crime, you killed to inherit!

 Conversely, the argument seems plausible and reasonable because the story is so, and because the speaker knows how to tell it.

-The strategies described in the topoi n° 22, 25 and 27 and probably 18 (cf. supra) of the Rhetoric are relevant to this discussion (Aristotle, Rhet., II, 23), S. Collections (2).
+The strategies described in the topoi # 22, 25 and 27 and probably 18 (see above) of the Rhetoric are relevant to this discussion (Aristotle, Rhet., II, 23), see Collections 2.